stennety/mywebsite/_posts/2019-10-26-the-perks-of-solo-travel.md

 ![]({{site.cdn_path}}/2019/10/26/han_solo.jpg)

 In September, I went on my first solo international trip for two weeks in Italy.
 The night before my flight, I found myself lying wide awake in bed, thinking, "What the hell am I doing?"
 A friend had challenged me to take a solo trip at one point, and I chose to precisely because it scared me.
 I’d always thought that you were supposed to travel with other people.
+I liked the safety of being around people I knew.
 I felt self-conscious about the idea of dining alone.
 I worried about getting lost while navigating the trains in Rome and having no one to turn to for help.
 I worried about being lonely.
 But in spite of myself, I got on the plane.
-And not only did it not suck, but solo travel turned out to be amazing and even preferable in a lot of ways.
+And not only did it not suck, but solo travel turned out to be amazing and even preferable in many ways.

 The four biggest benefits I've found with it are: